 Send your entry to:

 Federal Duck Stamp Contest

 Falls Church, VA 22041

 After the Duck Stamp contest and display period, art is returned via Federal Express to the address submitted on the contest entry form.
+No individual boxes or shipping material can be saved or returned.
 Please do not submit art with a P.O.
 Box return address; also, please submit working phone numbers.
-Please notify the Duck Stamp Office of any changes to your return address at firstname.lastname@example.org.
+Please notify the Duck Stamp Office of any changes to your return address by emailing email@example.com.

 Tips and Hints

-In 2004, the Federal Duck Stamp Contest was held outside Washington, D.C., for the first time in its history.
+In 2005, the Federal Duck Stamp Contest was held outside Washington, D.C., for the first time in its history.
 The Fish and Wildlife Service continues to hold the contest in various locations around the country in order to give more people the opportunity to attend.

 Richard Clifton Wins 2020 Federal Duck Stamp Art Contest

 Richard Clifton of Milford, DE, took top honors at the 2020 Federal Duck Stamp Art Contest, held Sept.
 25 and 26, 2020.

 For more information about entering the Federal Duck Stamp Art Contest - including inquiries from entered artists and prospective entrants - please contact Suzanne Fellows at firstname.lastname@example.org.